 Suhail Aziz was born in Sylhet, Bangladesh.
 He joined the Pakistan Navy and, after initial training in Pakistan, he entered the Britannia Royal Naval College, Dartmouth, England, where, on completion of his training he was commissioned by the British Admiralty.

 While in Dartmouth, however, he met and fell in love with Ann, a British girl.
-Love brought tensions with the Navy and government whose arbitrary restrictions meant Suhail was dismissed for his marriage to a foreign national.
+Love brought tensions with the Navy and Pakistan government whose arbitrary restrictions meant Suhail was dismissed from the Pakistan Navy for his marriage to a foreign national.
 It was the first, but not the last time that he was to experience discrimination.

-Breakthrough: Memoir of a British-Trained Bangladeshi is Suhail s story through prejudice and love; how he made it in England starting at the bottom and rising to the chairmanship of public bodies, gaining recognition along the way for his distinguished record of public service.
+Breakthrough: Memoir of a British-Trained Bangladeshi is Suhail’s story through love and prejudice; how he made it in England starting at the bottom and rising to the chairmanship of public bodies, gaining recognition along the way for his distinguished record of public service.